 Coir is practical and easy to use.
 After being screened, graded and washed, it is compressed into bricks.
 This compressed size makes for easy, convenient storage.
 Adding water causes the bricks to quickly expand in size.
 A fully-hydrated brick can hold up to 8-10 times it's volume in water.

 By maintaining a consistent level of moisture and air, and by being naturally disease and weed free, coir creates a perfect environment for starting seeds and cuttings and can be used as a seed-starting medium.

 Coir is a sustainable alternative to peat moss in that it is quickly and easily renewable and does not produce the same environmental damage caused by peat mining.
 In addition, coir is easier to hydrate and lasts longer in soil than peat moss.
 Coir is also naturally free of bacteria, plant disease, fungal spores, weeds, seeds and pathogens making it superior to peat moss.
 Coir's neutral pH of 5.8 - 6.8 allows it to efficiently release nutrients to plant roots and reduces the need to use dolomite lime in the garden.

 with 100% natural Coconut Coir today!

-Coconut Coir is shipped either by USPS Priority Mail or by UPS (depending on the shipping origination of Spokane or Bellingham) within three working days of a verified paid order.
-Once shipped, you will receive a tracking number via email with shipment arriving within 5-7 days within the Continential US.
+Coconut Coir is shipped either by USPS Priority Mail or by UPS (depending on the shipping origination) within three working days of a verified paid order.
+Once shipped, you will receive a tracking number via email with shipment arriving within 5-7 days within the Continental US.

 In the Spokane Washington Region, please feel free to call 509-928-3995 to place your order of products and/or make arrangements for local pick up.